 Motorcycle Accident Lawyer in Long Island, NY

+The Long Island motorcycle accident lawyers at Cohen & Jaffe can offer you dedicated legal help after an accident.
 A motorcycle crash can cause devastating injuries to a Long Island, New York rider.
 Even experienced and attentive drivers are at risk of being involved in a motorcycle crash in Long Island and may incur thousands of dollars in medical expenses, lost wages and property damage costs when these crashes happen.
 Learn more below about safe motorcycle riding in New York, and speak with the professional and dedicated Long Island motorcycle accident attorneys at the Law Offices of Cohen & Jaffe if you’ve been involved in a crash.

 Updated 2019 NYC Motorcycle Injury Laws